dji-sdk/Onboard-SDK-Doc/source/M210-Docs/oes-checklist.md

 ---
-title: M210 OES Checklist
+title: M210 onboard computer  Checklist
 date: 2017-10-10
-keywords: [M210, linux, ros, onboard computer, OES, USB, libusb, udev, configuration]
+keywords: [M210, linux, ros, onboard computer, onboard computer, USB, libusb, udev, configuration]
 ---

-## Mount an OES on M210
+## Mount an Onboard Computer on M210

 An example of how to mount a NVIDIA Jetson TX2 on a M210 is shown in below picture.

-Depending on where the OES is mounted, please be aware that the magnetometer interference and upward infrared occlusion could happen.
+Depending on where the onboard computer is mounted, please be aware that the magnetometer interference and upward infrared occlusion could happen.
 To disable upward infrared obstacle avoidance, please use DJI Go 4 --> Top right option --> Main Controller Setting --> Upward Obstacle Avoidance.

 ![tx2_on_m210](../images/hardwaresetup/tx2_on_m210_small.jpg)